U.S. flag

 Clinical Significance

-The World Health Organization describes obesity as an excessive fat accumulation with body mass index (BMI) ≥25 kg/m2 labeled as overweight and BMI ≥ 30 kg/m2 labeled obesity.
-The relative risk of death increases with an increase in BMI.
-This association is non-linear, with a much higher relative risk of death for very high BMI (>30) individuals.[19]
-The stigma of obesity is a threat to proper healthcare resource utilization, preventing morbidity, and identifying complications early.
-Obese individuals have lower rates of age-appropriate preventive cancer screening.[20][21]
+The WHO describes obesity as excessive fat accumulation.
+A body mass index BMI ≥25 kg/m2 is considered overweight, and a BMI ≥30 kg/m2 is labeled obesity.
+The relative risk of death increases with increased BMI.
+This association is nonlinear, with a higher relative risk of death for individuals with a BMI greater than 30 kg/m².[21]

 Other Issues